DOGGED-DESIGNS/webscrape/README.md

 # webscrape
-by all bottleneck is web scrapping with my web scraping application
+bypass all bottleneck is web scrapping with my web scraping application